Basic Puppy and Dog Care

 If you use a flea collar, make sure it’s not too tight: you should be able to fit 2 fingers underneath the collar.

-There are several skin medications available to keep ticks and fleas off your pet such as Frontline, Certifect and Comfortis.
+There are several skin medications available to keep ticks and fleas off your pet such as Frontline, Nexgard and Nexgard Septra.
 These work better than powders, but can be expensive.

 Training